Dr Madeleine Davies

 Administration and T&L Initiatives

-I am Senior Tutor for English Literature and I am involved in a wide range of activities and initiatives.
+I am Department Director of Academic Tutoring for English Literature and I am involved in a wide range of activities and initiatives.
 As Senior Fellow of the HEA I sit on the FLAIR 'College of Assessors', and I am currently co-leading the TLDF-funded 'Diversifying Assessments' project in the Department of English Literature.
 I lead an annual student-facing International Women's Day event, initiated the 'Gender, Sexuality and Identities' Forum, and sit on the SSLC, the SBTL and the Senior Tutor Community of Practise.

 I initiated and continue to lead the 'Resilience Master Class' series in my School: this collaborative Programme involves three Master Classes developed to enhance students' wellbeing, personal and academic effectiveness, and employability.
 The Programme has been Showcased University-wide (May 2017).
 I also contribute to the 'Professional Track' programme in my School, leading an 'Assertiveness in Writing' class, and I will be assisting RUSU in training new course reps from October 2017.